guzzle/guzzle/docs/clients.rst

 You can also provide a string representing a custom authentication type name.
 When using a custom authentication type string, you will need to implement the authentication method in an event listener that checks the ``auth`` request option of a request before it is sent.
+Authentication listeners that require a request is not modified after they are signed should have a very low priority to ensure that they are fired last or near last in the event chain.

 .. code-block:: php